 Tyler Goodson, Iowa’s leading rusher in 2021, is off to the NFL and joining the Green Bay Packers as an unrestricted free agent.
 That means there’s plenty of room in the Hawkeyes’ backfield for someone or multiple players to replace Goodson’s production.

 The Suwanee, Ga., native ended the 2021 season with 1,151 rushing yards and six rushing touchdowns on 256 carries.
 Goodson topped the century mark on four occasions last season, rushing for 153 yards against Kent State, 141 yards at Northwestern, 132 yards versus Illinois and 156 yards at Nebraska.

 When Goodson elected to opt out of the Vrbo Citrus Bowl against Kentucky, it offered an early casting call for the future of Iowa’s backfield.
 Redshirt sophomore running back Gavin Williams earned his first career start as a result.

 In the process, Williams was also the first Iowa running back to make their first start in a bowl game since Jordan Canzeri did so against Oklahoma in the 2011 Insight Bowl.
 The Dowling Catholic product made a nice case for himself entering 2022 by setting career highs in both rushing yards and carries.

 While he was listed atop the depth chart to begin the spring, Williams needs to continue to prove that he can match Goodson’s production and durability after the 2022 season boots off.
 Here’s a look at Williams’ Hawkeye profile thus far and his depth chart outlook for 2022.

 Preseason player profile

 247Sports composite ranking

-Let us know your thoughts, and comment on this story below.
+Let us know your thoughts, comment on this story below.
 Join the conversation today.